harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - Upgraded the `yq` base image version 4.44.2 to address a Go CVE.
 (PL-55549)

 - Added support for a custom authentication path in the HashiCorp Vault integration for AppRole authentication.
 Users can now specify a custom path if needed, enhancing flexibility in meeting security requirements.
-(PL-51859)
+Currently, this feature is behind the feature flag `PL_APPROLE_CUSTOM_PATH` and requires Harness Delegate version >= 24.07.836xx.
+Contact [Harness Support](mailto:support@harness.io) to enable the feature and for information about Harness Delegate features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).(PL-51859)

 - Upgraded PostgreSQL from version `14.9.0-debian-11-r60` to `14.11.0-debian-11-r17` to address multiple high-severity CVEs.
 (PL-51820)